Olalla, Washington: Arts and culture

+Olalla Lavender Festival

+The Olalla Lavender Festival is an annual community event held in July in Olalla, Washington, celebrating lavender, local agriculture, and the arts.

+First held in 2024, the festival includes farm tours, artisan vendors, educational activities, and workshops focused on the uses and cultivation of lavender.
+Events take place across multiple venues in the Olalla area, including farms, community spaces, and local businesses.

+The festival was inspired in part by lavender traditions in Provence, France, and aims to highlight both the cultural and practical uses of lavender, including culinary, wellness, and craft applications.

 Notable people

 Olalla author Gregg Olsen wrote about Starvation Heights in his award-winning book of the same name.
 Olsen acquired Al's, after its shutdown during the COVID-19 pandemic; Kona Ice, a small shaved ice company, operates out of the location.